TheLokj/WizardEye/README.md

 <img src="docs/wizardeye.png" alt="WizardEye" width="800" />

 **WizardEye is currently in beta and under active development.
-Future updates will bring new features, improve stability, and ensure robustness through comprehensive unit testing.**
+Please open a GitHub issue if you come across a bug or would like to suggest improvements.**

 To achieve this, WizardEye first identifies all positions in your reference genome that could be targeted by reads from known ambiguous sources using your alignment parameters.
 For example, it can filter out reads that map to regions conserved between your reference genome and potentially contaminating organisms.